d-michail/python-jgrapht/docs/api/algorithms/flow.rst

 .. automodule:: jgrapht.algorithms.flow
    :members: push_relabel, dinic, edmonds_karp

+Computing maximum flow values between all pairs of vertices in an undirected network can be performed using:

+.. autofunction:: jgrapht.algorithms.flow.equivalent_flow_tree_gusfield

 Types
 -----

-Flows are represented using instances of the following class.
+Flows are represented using instances of the following classes.

 .. autoclass:: jgrapht.types.Flow
    :members:

    This is a dictionary from edges to double values.

+.. autoclass:: jgrapht.types.EquivalentFlowTree
+   :members: